Special Offer!: Free UK delivery is available when you order £29.00 or more of any product.

 - As an aid to a healthy circulation

-- One of the main functions of Pycnogenol is to keep the blood flowing efficiently.
-Therefore, including pine bark extract as a dietary supplement will help strengthen blood vessels, which in turn increases blood flow, resulting in healthy tissue and circulatory function.
+- One of the main functions of pine bark extract is to keep the blood flowing efficiently.
+Therefore, including this as a dietary supplement will help strengthen blood vessels, which in turn increases blood flow, resulting in healthy tissue and circulatory function.
 Because it helps with improved delivery of oxygen to cells, pine bark extract is effective to people who have suffered a stroke.
 Other instances where pine bark extract proves effective are: